tilt-dev/tilt.build/blog/_posts/2021-01-25-control-experience-tilt-ui.md

   - ui
 ---

 In Tilt v0.18.6, we shipped a brand new web experience in Tilt.
-There's now two modes to using Tilt in a browser: The overview grid panel view, and the resource logs view with multi-tab support.
+There are now two modes to using Tilt in a browser: The overview grid panel view, and the resource logs view with multi-tab support.
 The first view allows you, at a glance, to get a high-level overview of all your resources running in Tilt.
 And the second view provides you log-level details when you need it.

 ![Grid view](/assets/images/control-experience-tilt-ui/grid-view.png)